Motivation for these Maps

 If you're just interested in looking at pictures of depots, the

-states with the most pictures are (in order) North Carolina,
+states with the most pictures are North Carolina, Michigan,

 click here.